10 Tips to Implement Mindfulness in the Workplace

 Here are three ideas.

-First, you can offer or create a mindfulness campaign or challenge.
+First, you can offer or create a mindfulness in the workplace campaign or challenge.
 If you work with a wellness vendor, ask them whether they have anything that would help teach principles of mindfulness.

-WellSteps has two campaigns that teach such principles; one is focused on personal mindfulness and the other is focused on using mindfulness at work.
+WellSteps has two campaigns that teach such principles; one is focused on personal mindfulness and the other is focused on using mindfulness in the workplace.

 Our campaigns are web-based and teach the practice of mindfulness by using videos and interaction.